ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/problems/slow-read.md

 1. **Network**.
 If data is hosted in one data center, and data are read from a different one, you might discover that bandwidth is the bottleneck.
 1. [**Format**](../../../user-guide/storage/formats.md) The fastest is skiff, followed by Protobuf and YSON.

 1. **Data proxy load**.
-TODO.
 The proxies are divided into groups (roles), and by default, everyone uses the `data` role; that is why, such proxies carry a higher load.
 1. **Work on the cluster**.
 When cluster nodes are updating, for instance, disks may carry a higher load.

 ## Where do I start?